sorta kinda maybe yeah: meet the collective revolutionizing the female experience in film

 What do you see as the main problem within the film industry?

-It's the same things that you see in so many industries and aspects of society.
-Nepotism and the privileged having the advantage of being able to do as many unpaid internships as it takes, for example, or benefitting from connections.
-And then you get a lack of diversity as a result because the same types of people from the same kinds of education and backgrounds make the decisions and the content and hand out the money.
-So it can feel like this palace with locked gates to those who don't fit that mould.
+It's the same things that you see in so many industries and aspects of society: nepotism and the privileged having the advantage of being able to do as many unpaid internships as it takes, for example, or benefitting from connections.
+And then you get a lack of diversity as a result because the same types of people from the same kinds of education and backgrounds make the decisions and the content, and hand out the money.
+So it can feel like this palace with locked gates to those who don't fit that mold.

 How do you intend on challenging this?